qdrant/landing_page/qdrant-landing/content/articles/immutable.md

 You know from your freshman year that there is no such thing as a universal data structure.
 Some data structures are really good at providing access to elements by their index (like arrays), while others have a better insertion complexity (like linked lists).

-Everything becomes even more complicated when you start thinking about program execution in real harware.
+Everything becomes even more complicated when you start thinking about program execution in real hardware.
 Big-O notation suddenly becomes irrelevant, if you have to deal with cache misses, memory layout, and other low-level stuff.

 From the hardware perspective, the best data structure we can have is a simple contiguous array of bytes, which is being read sequentially in a single thread.